vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/tex.md

 When using KaTeX, you can pass an object to `katex` as `KatexOptions`.
 It will be passed to KaTeX.
 Please see [KaTeX Docs](https://katex.org/docs/options.html) for available options.

+Also, 2 special options are supported:

+- `copy`: enable copy extension by setting it to `true`.
-Also, a special option `mhchem` is supported for you to enable mhchem extension by setting it to `true`.
+- `mhchem`: enable mhchem extension by setting it to `true`.

 :::